patricknevindwyer/otterball/TASKS.md

 # Future

+- [ ] Reopen documents at start
+- [ ] Save unsaved documents in temp
 - [ ] Save as
 - [ ] DebugShell needs to use Theme settings for Font and FontSize
 - [ ] VCS aware (file changes out from under us)